aiven/aiven-docs/docs/products/kafka/howto/view-kafka-topic-catalog.md

 To request a new topic:

 1. On the Apache Kafka topic catalog page, click **Request new topic**.
+1. On the Request topic form:
-1. Select the project.
+   - Select the project.
-1. Select the Aiven for Apache Kafka service.
+   - Select the Aiven for Apache Kafka service.
-1. Select the group for topic ownership.
+   - Select the group for topic ownership.
-1. Enter a unique topic name.
+   - Enter a unique topic name.
-1. Set the replication factor (maximum value: 3).
+   - Set the replication factor.
-1. Set the number of partitions (maximum value: 8).
+   - Set the number of partitions.
-1. Provide a brief description of the topic.
+   - Provide a brief description of the topic.
-1. If needed, enable advanced configuration and complete the additional fields.
+   - If needed, enable advanced configuration and complete the additional fields.
 1. Click **Submit**.

 After submitting a new topic creation request, you can view and track its status on the